Jaimin09/Jessica---A-Virtual-Assistant/README.md

 # Jessica---A-Virtual-Assistant
-A virtual Assistant and Chatting application, Jessica.
+A Virtual Assistant and Chatting application, Jessica.
 It is Web Based application.
-We Can chat with Virtual Assistant or give orders to do something.
+We Can chat with her and give orders.

 # Some Cool Features:
 Its just like cortona, but have different answering personality which makes her look more human and more woman.